dustinpfister/blog_posts/_posts/js-setinterval.md

 ## 5 - setInterval vs requestAnimationFrame

 In my examples to far I am not doing anything that involves updating a canvas, or DOM element in a client side environment.
 If that was the case I would opt to use requestAnimationFrame as it is a far better alternative to setInterval or setTimeout.
+I do not thing I will get to much into detail as to why this is as there are a [number of resources on the open web that outline why it is a good idea to go with request animation frame over that of the set interval or set time out methods](https://stackoverflow.com/questions/38709923/why-is-requestanimationframe-better-than-setinterval-or-settimeout).

 ## 6 - Conclusion